effektif/user-docs/docs/integration/connectors.rst

 .. _connector-field-descriptor:

 A **record field descriptor** specifies one field of a record type.
-A record type is a complex structure that includes one or more fields, such as a customer’s full name.
+A record type has a complex structure that includes one or more fields, such as a customer’s full name.
 Each field has a key, a name and a data type.

 .. list-table:: Record field descriptor properties